Irian3x3/Irian3x3/README.md

 ## doesnt code anymore, plays hypixel skyblock for a living

-probably gonna private all of my repos idk
+probably gonna private all of my repos because the code fucking sucks